Quality of Care Patient Safety

 - Surgical Site Infection (SSI) Following Cardiac Implantable Electronic Device (CIED) procedures (this is a sub hospital acquired condition within the SSI hospital acquired condition category)

 These conditions are effective for discharges occurring on or after October 1, 2012.

 Patient safety and care transition measures are identified as part of the Centers for Medicare and Medicaid Services (CMS) voluntary, quality measurement reporting program for Medicaid and CHIP state agencies.
 These measures are part of two core quality measurement sets established by Children's Health Insurance Program Reauthorization Act (CHIPRA) and the Affordable Care Act (ACA).
 States that are interested can collect the following patient-safety-related measures:

-- Pediatric central-line associated blood stream infections in the Neonatal Intensive Care Unit and Pediatric Intensive Care Unit (this measure is part of the initial core set of children's health care quality measures).
+- Pediatric central-line associated blood stream infections in the Neonatal Intensive Care Unit and Pediatric Intensive Care Unit is part of the initial core set of children's health care quality measures.

-- Timely Transmission of Care Transition Record; Care Transition Record with Specified Elements Received by Discharged Patients; and Plan All-Cause Readmission (these measures are part of the initial core set of health care quality measures for Medicaid-eligible adults).
+- Timely Transmission of Care Transition Record; Care Transition Record with Specified Elements Received by Discharged Patients; and Plan All-Cause Readmission are part of the initial core set of health care quality measures for Medicaid-eligible adults.